 The key to successful weight loss is understanding that all exercise is a tool that’s meant to boost your metabolism to keep your body burning calories.

 When you exercise, you get fitter and stronger and your body burns calories at an accelerated rate.
-That’s the role of exercise.
+That’s the role of exercise when it comes to weight loss.

 Exercise is a means to an end and NOT an end in itself.